 - the date they were admitted as a Freeman

 We'll acknowledge your application in writing and return your original certificates by recorded post.

 If you're unsure of any requirements relating to your application, check the 'Roll of Freemen' in Archives and Local History collections at York Explore.

 Freemanship through servitude

 To become a 'Freeman by servitude', a you must have been an apprentice to a master craftsman (who is already a Freeman of York) for a minimum of five years.
 In these cases contact our Electoral Services team directly.

 An administration fee of £25.00 is payable when you are invited to attend a 'Court of Admittance'.

 Applicants will be invited to attend the Annual Freedom Court which is held in the Guildhall, usually during October.

-You'll be required to bring a witness to attest your identity (usually an older relative takes this role) and may also bring one guest (numbers are strictly limited) as you takes an 'Oath or Affirmation' in front of the Lord Mayor of York.
+You'll be required to bring a witness to attest your identity (usually an older relative).
+You may also bring one guest (numbers are strictly limited) as you take your 'Oath or Affirmation' in front of the Lord Mayor of York.

 The Gild of Freemen also attend and take part in the ceremony.